johnregan3/simple-scripts/README.md

 Simple Header & Footer Scripts
 =================

-An easy-to-use WordPress Plugin to add custom scripts (like Google Analytics) to your website's Header and/or Footer.
-Great for Administrators who don't want to store their custom scripts in a theme's options.
-These fields will remain even if the theme is changed.
+An easy-to-use WordPress Plugin to add custom scripts (like Google Analytics) to your website without any hassles.
+Great for Administrators who don't want to store their custom scripts in a theme's settings.
+The scripts entered into this plugin will remain even if the theme is changed.

 **Features**